On characteristic integrals of Toda field theories: Introduction

 The Liouville equation \er{liouville} is the Toda field theory associated to $A_1=\fs\fl_2$.

-Toda field theories are important integrable systems and have rich properties.
-(For surveys on them, see for example \cites{BBT,LS-book}.)
+Toda field theories are fundamental integrable systems with rich properties and important applications in mathematics and physics.
+They have been extensively studied, and we refer to the two books \cites{BBT,LS-book} for surveys on them.
 In this paper, we are concerned with the explicit forms of their characteristic integrals.

 \begin{definition} A differential polynomial in the $u^i(x,y)$ for $1\leq i\leq n$ is a polynomial in the $u^i$ and their partial derivatives with respect to $x$ of various orders $u^i_x, u^i_{xx},\cdots$.